yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 the developer as _works made for hire_ as is defined under the [Copyright Law of the United States](http://www.copyright.gov/title17/)".
-This is the shortest and easiest definition of "whatever you create for me is mine".
+This is the shortest and easiest definition of "whatever you create for me is mine."
 Put this into the contract and the outsourcing company won't be able to claim that the software it created belongs to it, which happens here and there.